kdkiss/mcp-liquidation-map/README.md

 ### Common Issues

-1. **ChromeDriver Version Mismatch**
+1. **Playwright Browser Issues**
-   - Ensure ChromeDriver version matches your Chrome browser version
+   - Run `playwright install` to ensure the Chromium browser is available
-   - Download the correct version from [Chrome for Testing](https://googlechromelabs.github.io/chrome-for-testing/)
+   - Verify the browser binaries are present in the deployment image

-2. **Selenium Timeout Errors**
+2. **Timeout Errors**
    - Check internet connectivity
    - Verify Coinglass website accessibility
    - Increase timeout values if needed

 3. **Image Generation Failures**
-   - Ensure sufficient memory for Chrome browser
+   - Ensure sufficient memory for the browser
    - Check that the heatmap container element is found on the page

 ### Debug Mode